leafleaf90/VLblog/_posts/2020-05-27-vscode-extensions-1.md

 ![Colorizer extension](\assets\post-media\2020-05-23\colorizer.png "Bracket Pair Colorizer 2 in action") _Bracket Pair Colorizer 2 in action_

+_Update: Since Bracket Pair Colorizer was so popular, Microsoft has now included it in Visual Studio out of the box, you don't need to install it as an extension._

 **Color Highlight**

 See what color you're setting at a glance.